 #5 Pricing Policy

 Wix.
-Wix offers 8 packages + free plan.
-In fact, there are 4 paid packages, but their cost differs (annual/monthly billing).
-When considering upgrading your account, bear in mind that with their most basic Connect Domain package ($4.08-$5.95/mo) you will still have to display Wix ads.
+Wix offers 5 packages + free plan.
+Their cost differs (annual/monthly billing).
+When considering upgrading your account, bear in mind that with their most basic Connect Domain package ($4.50/mo) you will still have to display Wix ads.

 Webydo.
 There’s a free version and four paid subscriptions.
-You can also start with a free 30-day trial which offers the fully-loaded experience.
+You can also start with a free 7-day trial which offers the fully-loaded experience.

 Pro, Team and Agency come with the Site Export feature – when you finish designing your site you can easily export your site’s HTML and CSS code and host your site elsewhere.